-Thus, the best way to survive is to make use of what you have.
+Thus, the best way to survive is to use what you have.

 I’ve talked about this before in posts about

-Those of us who are able to think outside of the box and come up with creative solutions will be able to adapt to the circumstances and survive.
+Those of us who can think outside of the box and come up with creative solutions will be able to adapt to the circumstances and survive.

-If SHTF, there is likely going to be a lot of random clothes strewn all over the places.
+If SHTF, there will likely be a lot of random clothes strewn all over the place.
 There are lots of survival uses for clothes.

 1. Tie a Splint

 If a bone gets broken, the first thing you need to do is immobilize it.
-The same goes for any limb which was bitten by a snake.
+The same goes for any limb with a snake bite.
 Grab a sturdy stick and use shreds of clothing to tie the splint in place.

 2. Bra Dust Mask

-A dust mask is one of the most important yet most-forgotten Bug Out Bag items.
+A dust mask is one of the most critical yet most-forgotten Bug Out Bag items.

-Hopefully you’ve packed a face mask in your emergency supplies.
-If you do find yourself in chaos without one, then a bra will provide some protection.
+Hopefully, you’ve packed a face mask in your emergency supplies.
+If you find yourself in chaos without one, a bra will provide some protection.
 The great thing is that almost all women wear bras, and the bra has one mask for them plus an extra for a male friend.

 3. Make Leaf Curd